josephHelfenbein/physics-sandbox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A 3D physics engine made using JavaScript for the web.
-Featuring ray-traced shadows using WebGL and GLSL, particle dynamics, and rigid body dynamics (WIP).
+Featuring ray-traced shadows using WebGL and GLSL, particle dynamics, and rigid body dynamics.

 ### Built With